Many Photographers use RAID Storage to Increase the Speed of their Workflow

 I’ve used a RAID storage system for years, but I have never used my RAID as a backup for my nature photographs.
 For that I use external hard drives and online storage, like Google Drive, Amazon or Dropbox…etc.

-Why Don’t I store My Images on My RAID?
+Why Don’t I store My Photographs on My RAID?

-Very simple; a RAID can protect your images and files from a mechanical drive failure, because every file in a RAID storage is mirrored, if one image or file becomes corrupted or deleted, all the other copies are immediately changed to reflect that.
+Very simple; a RAID can protect your photographs and files from a mechanical drive failure, because every file in a RAID storage is mirrored, if one photograph or file becomes corrupted or deleted, all the other copies are immediately changed to reflect that.
 Yikes!
 Do you want that as a backup?

 Why Do I use a RAID